Laos

 Dam Safety for Disaster Resilience

 Hydropower plays a significant role in Lao PDR’s economic development.
 However, existing policies, procedures and capacities to manage dams safely, protect the environment and downstream communities are inadequate.
-Helvetas thus supports Laos in further developing the necessary technical expertise and institutional capacity to reduce and manage those risks.
+Helvetas supports Laos in further developing the necessary technical expertise and institutional capacity to reduce and manage those risks.

 • Project Name